 - Rank for medium-level competition keywords.
 Once your content is ranked for low-level competitive keywords, they will start getting impressions for keywords with moderate competition as well.

 - Higher CTR and the possibilities of ranking on the first page of Google.
-Since usually low competition keywords mean there is not enough competition (e.g: not enough articles on search), your ranking pages will get a higher CTR and thus, making your pages rank on the first page.
+Since usually low competition keywords mean there is not enough competition (e.g., not enough articles on search), your ranking pages will get a higher CTR, making your pages rank on the first page.